Waypoints

 While moving the cursor across the map, a live readout appears in the bottom-left corner showing:

-• Distance from the previous waypoint along the trail (not straight-line)
+- Distance from the previous waypoint along the trail (or straight-line while off-trail)

 This updates in real time so you can see exactly how far a proposed camp is from the last water source before committing.